 4. Real-Time Tracking & Notifications: Provides complete transparency about the transaction status.
 That makes it possible to monitor more closely, respond to issues faster & enhance the overall level of business openness.

-5. Multi-Payment Integration: The solution allows expansion of the business network by collaborating with banks, wallets, as well as cash points.
+5. Multi-Payment Integration: The solution allows expansion of the business network by collaborating with banks, wallets, and cash points.
 This enables offering services in various regions and channel combinations.

-6. Analytics & Insights: Offers the opportunity to understand clients' behavior through analytical data, to price optimization, plus to choose the best corridors for decision-making.
+6. Analytics & Insights: Offers the opportunity to understand clients' behavior through analytical data, to optimize pricing, and to choose the best corridors for decision-making.

-7. API and Third-Party Integration: Enables not only seamless integration with systems like CRM, ERP, & fintech tools but also automates workflows and improves efficiency.
+7. API and Third-Party Integration: Enables seamless integration with systems like CRM, ERP, payment gateways, and fintech tools while supporting efficient fintech software integration for automated workflows, faster operations, and improved business efficiency.

 8. Mobile-First UI/UX: Attracts more users & increases retention by offering a smooth, user-friendly mobile experience.